Alluxio/alluxio/docs/en/Journal.md

 ---
 layout: global
-title: Journal
+title: Journal Management
-nickname: Journal
+nickname: Journal Management
-group: Features
+group: Operations
 priority: 0
 ---

+TODO(andrew): Add more information
+- Talk about log files and checkpoints, how to manage the size

 * Table of Contents
 {:toc}